ajisaba/WordMarker/README.md

 ====

 ## Description
-This is a class for adding markers befor specified words and after thme.
+This is a simple class for adding markers befor specified words and after them.
-It does not depend on order of specified words to add markers.
+It does not depend on the order of specified words to add markers.

 ## Usage
 ``` php
 require_once('WordMarker.php');

 $listWord = array(